js-js/linearscan.js/README.md

 ## Spill count

-`out.spills` is the number of used spill slots
+`out.spills` is the map with number of used spill slots in each property value, where property name is a register group.

 #### LICENSE